typegoose/typegoose/github-page/_docs/types/returnModelType.md

   - /docs/types/returnmodeltype
 ---

-The Type `ReturnModelType<T>` is the type used to have type infomation for a class converted to an mongoose Model
+The Type `ReturnModelType<T>` is the type used to have type information for a class converted to an mongoose Model

 -> It is the logical `AND` of `mongoose.Model<DocumentType<T>>` and `T`